 If you’ve tried this and still have problems…

-The next step is to rule out seborrhoeic dermatitis, which is essentially a more severe form of dandruff.
+The next step is to rule out seborrheic dermatitis, which is essentially a more severe form of dandruff.

-The causes of seborrhoeic dermatitis and dandruff are the same, so if you have seborrhoeic dermatitis the dandruff shampoo should havehelped reduce flaking – just not as much as you hoped for.
+The causes of seborrheic dermatitis and dandruff are the same, so if you have seborrheic dermatitis the dandruff shampoo should havehelped reduce flaking – just not as much as you hoped for.

 You may have scalp psoriasis.